CD El Vencedor

+The club currently plays in the Liga de Ascenso.

 History

 El Vencedor won the Apertura 2018 title, after they defeated Platense 4–1 in penalties after tying in a two-legged series.

 This was title was followed with the most glorious event in the club history, as El Vencedor were able to once again defeat San Pablo Tachico (who were the Clausura 2019 Champion) in a promotion playoff 6–5 after penalties, after tying 0–0.
 Which enabled the club to play in the primera division (the top division in El Salvador) for the first time ever in the club history.